lucid-brndmg/cyclone-online-editor/README.md

 - *React, Next.js:* For the fundamental of this application
 - *Mantine UI:* For UI components
 - *Monaco Editor:* The editor framework underlying the online editor
-- *ANTLR4:* Parser generator for generating parser for cyclone.
 - *D3.js, D3-graphviz:* Provides visual component for graphviz code used in visualization module.
 - *Highlight.js:* For highlighting code elements inside raw html
 - *Zustand:* State managing library for React